andrewdyar/switchyard/apps/goods-backend/docs/authentication.md

 WHERE name = 'manager';
 ```

-### Syncing Users to Medusa
+### Syncing Users to Switchyard

-Use the sync workflow to ensure Medusa has the user's auth identity:
+Use the sync workflow to ensure Switchyard has the user's auth identity:

 ```typescript
 import { syncSupabaseUserWorkflow } from "../workflows"